AndreyAsadchy/Xtra/README.md

 ## Project status

 The app was removed from Google Play in April 2021.
 At the moment I am not interested in working on the project, but anyone is welcomed to make a contribution or leave a suggestion.
+You can also post your forked versions on the subreddit, in case I haven't reviewed your pull requests for a while.

 ## Issues